 In a recent interview Martha Stewart talked about how she finds doing laundry interesting.
 She said you can always learn something about the washer and dryer.
 What kind of detergent works best, etc. All by simply being curious.
 She attributes her success to her incredible curiosity.

-Curiosity is the key to making boring things interesting.
+Curiosity is the main key to making boring things interesting.
 It’s also the key to a more exciting life.